Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

 The Legendary Final Success

-After Wang Yangming took this city under control, he led his army fought the final, decisive war in the Poyang Lake.
+After Wang Yangming took this city under control, he led his army to fight the final, decisive war in the Poyang Lake.

 After three days of intense wars, they successfully defeated the king’s well trained main force, captured the rebel king, and achieved the final success.

-This king had been preparing the rebellion for a decade and stocked large amount of money, well trained soldiers and weapons, but failed within a month after he initiated the war.
+This king had been preparing the rebellion for a decade and stocked a large amount of money, well-trained soldiers and weapons, but failed within a month after he initiated the war.